 - To reduce the chances of candidiasis in people receiving chemotherapy, radiotherapy, or undergoing bone marrow transplantation.

 - To treat Cryptococcal meningitis in AIDS patients.

 Have you caught one of the above Fungal infections?
-Consult one of our doctors online now for diagnosis and treatment.
+Please consult one of our doctors online now for diagnosis and treatment.

 For some other infections (like oral thrush), it may take several days before you start to feel better.
-For more severe conditions, like infections of the blood or liver, it could take longer.
+It could take longer for more severe conditions, like blood or liver infections.

-Even if you start feeling better, you should continue taking Fluconazole until your course completes.
-Stopping Fluconazole too soon can prevent your infection from being fully treated.
-An incomplete course can cause symptoms of a disease to return.
+Even if you start feeling better, you should continue taking fluconazole until your course completes.
+Stopping fluconazole too soon can prevent your infection from being fully treated.
+An incomplete approach can cause symptoms of a disease to return.

 Usually, a prescription as a single dose for mild, uncomplicated infections will improve symptoms within one to three days.

-If a single dose does not relieve symptoms completely or the infection is severe, Fluconazole can, as three consecutive doses three days apart can, help.
+Also, if a single dose does not relieve symptoms completely or the infection is severe, fluconazole can, as three consecutive doses three days apart can help.
 This practice may improve symptoms within one to two weeks.

-If symptoms continue despite suitable treatment, Fluconazole may be recommended for everyday use for ten to fourteen days and even once per week for six months.
+If symptoms continue despite suitable treatment, fluconazole may be recommended for everyday use for ten to fourteen days and even once weekly for six months.